 What questions are of interest to you?
-They ARE the kind of questions we encourage you to explore with us through our degrees and certificate diploma programs in our School of CAM at Akamai University.
+They ARE the kind of questions we encourage you to explore with us through our degrees and certificate and continuing education programs at Akamai University.

 We welcome you and will do whatever we can to make your journey of development, learning and discovery an enjoyable one!
+We do give credit for studies that can qualify for current required courses and reducing the cost.